General Editor and Project Director: Alexander Silbiger (Music Department, Duke University, 2008-)

 About the Project Director

-Alexander Silbiger is Professor Emeritus at Duke University, President of the Society for Seventeenth-Century Music, and Founding Editor of the Web Library of Seventeenth-Century Music.
-His many publications include Italian Manuscript Sources of Seventeenth-Century Keyboard Music (1980); "The Roman Frescobaldi Tradition: 1640-1670," in JAMS 33 (1980); "From Madrigal to Toccata: Frescobaldi and the Seconda Prattica," in Critica Musica (1996); articles "Chaconne," "Passacaglia," and (with Frederick Hammond) “Frescobaldi,” in The New Grove (2001); "On Frescobaldi's Recreation of the Ciaccona and the Passacaglia," in The Keyboard in Baroque Europe (2003); and "Fantasy and Craft: The Solo Instrumentalist," in The Cambridge History of Seventeenth-Century Music (2005).
+Alexander Silbiger is Professor Emeritus and Former Music Department Chair at Duke University, Former President of the Society for Seventeenth-Century Music, and Founding Editor of the Web Library of Seventeenth-Century Music.
+His many publications include Italian Manuscript Sources of Seventeenth-Century Keyboard Music (1980); "The Roman Frescobaldi Tradition: 1640-1670," in JAMS 33 (1980); "From Madrigal to Toccata: Frescobaldi and the Seconda Prattica," in Critica Musica (1996); articles "Chaconne," "Passacaglia," and (with Frederick Hammond) “Frescobaldi,” in The New Grove (2001); "On Frescobaldi's Recreation of the Ciaccona and the Passacaglia," in The Keyboard in Baroque Europe (2003); "Fantasy and Craft: The Solo Instrumentalist," in The Cambridge History of Seventeenth-Century Music (2005); and "Four Centuries of Frescobaldi Reception: How His Music Made Its Way through the World from His Time to Ours," in A Fresco: Mélanges offerts au Professeur Etienne Darbellay (2013).
 He served as Editor of Frescobaldi Studies (1987) and of Seventeenth-Century Keyboard Music: Sources Central to the Keyboard Art of the Baroque (28 vols., 1987-89).